Orchextra/orchextra-cordova-sdk-plugin/README.md

 # Orchextra Cordova Plugin for iOS and Android

-A cordova plugin that gives you access to Orchextra platform of iOS and Android from your hybrid app.
+A cordova plugin that gives you access to iOS and Android Orchextra platform  from your hybrid app.

 **Android:** <https://github.com/Orchextra/orchextra-android-sdk>